yoandryanesto84/Portfolio/README.md

 The page shows the projects that i have worked on.
 I also mention  projects that i facilitated in my current position in the company mentioned.
 I created a section which has  my contact information.

 ## Expectation
-I feel more interest in the dynamic part of Full Stack Development area. the prefer working with java script and its frame work and  libraries.
+I feel more interest in the dynamic part of Full Stack Development area.
+I rather working with java script and its frame work and  libraries.
 I might specialize in back-end.

 ## Mock-up